 - Lords Mathis Rowan and Paxter Redwyne seats on the small council as advisers

 - Ser Boros Blount, re-instated to the Kingsguard to replace Sandor Clegane.

 - Ser Philip Foote, the lands, rights and incomes of House Caron, including Lordship of Nightsong as Lord Foote, for slaying Lord Bryce Caron.

-- Lothor Brune, raised to knighthood and granted land and keep at the Riverlands for the capture of Ser Jon Fossoway and the slaying of Ser Bryan and Ser Edwyd Fossoway after fighting past half a hundred Fossoway men-at-arms.
+- Lothor Brune, raised to knighthood and granted land and keep in the Riverlands for the capture of Ser Jon Fossoway and the slaying of Ser Bryan and Ser Edwyd Fossoway after fighting past half a hundred Fossoway men-at-arms.

 - Josmyn Peckledon, a sword and suit of plate and a warhorse of the royal stables as well as a knighthood when coming of age, for killing two knights, wounding a third and capturing two more.

-- Goodman Willit, a Swyft man-at-arms who saved his master from beneath his dying horse and a dozen attackers.
+- Goodman Willit, a Swyft man-at-arms who saved his master Harys Swyft from beneath his dying horse and a dozen attackers.
 Granted a spear with a silver-banded haft, a hauberk of new-forged ringmail and a full helm with visor.
 His elder son taken as a squire and his younger one as page at Casterly Rock.